Myth of the clean Wehrmacht: Political climate

 In the early 1950s political parties in West Germany took up the cause of the war criminals and entered a virtual competition for the votes of wartime veterans.
 A wide political consensus existed that represented the view that it was "time to close the chapter".
-The West German chancellor, Konrad Adenauer, initiated policies that included an amnesty, the end to de-Nazification programs and an exemption from punishment law.
+West German chancellor, Konrad Adenauer, initiated policies that included an amnesty, the end to denazification programmes, and an exemption from punishment law.
 Adenauer courted the votes of veterans by making a highly public visit to the remaining war criminals' jail.
 This gesture helped him win the federal elections of 1953 with a two-thirds majority.
 Adenauer successfully limited the responsibility for war crimes to Hitler and a small number of "major war criminals".
 In the 1950s, criminal investigations into the Wehrmacht were halted and there were no convictions.
 The German ministers of justice had enacted a war crimes law, which in practice was awkwardly defined.
 Adalbert Rückerl, the investigative chief, interpreted the law as meaning only the SS, the security police, concentration camp guards, ghettos and forced labour criminals could be investigated.
 The myth was firmly established in the public mind and German prosecutors were unwilling to challenge the prevailing national mood and investigate suspected war criminals in the Wehrmacht.
-The new German army, the Bundeswehr, was established in 1955 with prominent members of the Wehrmacht in positions of authority.
+The new German armed forces (the Bundeswehr) was established in 1955 with prominent members of the Wehrmacht in positions of authority.
 If large numbers of former Wehrmacht officers were indicted on war crimes the Bundeswehr would have been damaged and discredited both in Germany and abroad.

 Following the return of the last prisoners of war from Soviet captivity, 600 former members of the Wehrmacht and the Waffen-SS swore a public oath on 7 October 1955 in the Friedland Barracks, which received a strong media reaction.
 The oath said: "[W]e swear that we have neither committed murder, nor defiled, nor plundered.
 If we have brought suffering and misery on other people, it was done according to the Laws of War".